elyiagrace/Authenti-Snap/README.md

 <br /><br />
 ---
 **Made by**: Ellia Morse || ellia@ku.edu || elyiagrace
-**Bio**: Ellia is a senior at the University of Kansas, majoring in computer science
 ---

 # Authenti-Snap 🔒💻
 Imagine capturing a screenshot, instantly proving the website it came from, and locking it down as verifiable proof—no hassle, no fuss.
 That’s exactly what **Authenti-Snap** does!
 Think of it as a notary for your screenshots.
 It securely captures the screenshot, date-time stamp, and website metadata, storing everything using the InterPlanetary File System (IPFS) for seamless integration with blockchain tech.
 It’s secure, accurate, and tamper-proof.
 Whether you’re sharing paystubs with your bank 🏦, preparing for a tech-risk audit 📊, maintaining compliance records 📑, or protecting intellectual property 💡, **Authenti-Snap** is the ultimate web3 solution for digital proof.

----
 ## What challenges are you building for?
 *See hackmidwest.com/#prizes for challenge details*
 - [X]  Pinata Challenge